junxit/us-congress-code/title-15/chapter-14b/sec-689c.md

   - **(7)** information regarding the management and financial strength of any parent firm, affiliated firm, or any other firm essential to the success of the company’s business plan; and
   - **(8)** such other information as the Administrator may require.
 - **(c)** *Conditional approval*
-  - **(1)** *In general* From among companies submitting applications under subsection (b) of this section, the Administrator shall, in accordance with this subsection, conditionally approval 11 So in original.
+  - **(1)** *In general* From among companies submitting applications under subsection (b), the Administrator shall, in accordance with this subsection, conditionally approval 11 So in original.
 Probably should be “approve”. companies to participate in the New Markets Venture Capital Program.
   - **(2)** *Selection criteria* In selecting companies under paragraph (1), the Administrator shall consider the following:
     - **(A)** The likelihood that the company will meet the goal of its business plan.
     - **(B)** The experience and background of the company’s management team.
     - **(C)** The need for developmental venture capital investments in the geographic areas in which the company intends to invest.
     - **(D)** The extent to which the company will concentrate its activities on serving the geographic areas in which it intends to invest.
-    - **(E)** The likelihood that the company will be able to satisfy the conditions under subsection (d) of this section.
+    - **(E)** The likelihood that the company will be able to satisfy the conditions under subsection (d).
     - **(F)** The extent to which the activities proposed by the company will expand economic opportunities in the geographic areas in which the company intends to invest.
     - **(G)** The strength of the company’s proposal to provide operational assistance under this part as the proposal relates to the ability of the applicant to meet applicable cash requirements and properly utilize in-kind contributions, including the use of resources for the services of licensed professionals, when necessary, whether provided by persons on the company’s staff or by persons outside of the company.
     - **(H)** Any other factors deemed appropriate by the Administrator.